Edition for Web Developers — Last Updated 17 December 2024

 and strokeText()

-can spill out of the box given by the font size (the em square size) and the width returned by measureText()
+can spill out of the box given by the font size and the width returned by measureText()

 (the text width).
 Authors are encouraged to use the bounding box values described above if this is an issue.